exratione/thywill/doc/development_setup.md

 Or use the default package in Eclipse, which is installed through the IDE:

   * "Help" > "Install New Software" Choose to work with the site for your version of eclipse.
-  * Expand "Web, XML and Java EE development", check "Javascript Development Tools" and click Next to continue with the install
+  * Expand "Web, XML and Java EE development", check "Javascript Development Tools" and "Web Page Editor" and click Next to continue with the install

 Creating a Project
 ------------------